-Representing:
+1

+Representin g:

-Declare that the conditions of the EMP were brought to my attention and that I have read and understood the contents of this Environmental Management Plan as prepared by EnviroAfrica, of which a copy has been made available to me.
+e EMP were brought to my attention and that Management Plan as prepared by EnviroA

 Site:

 Date:

-I also declare that I understand my responsibility in terms of enforcing and implementing the Environmental Specifications as set out in this Environmental Management Programme.
+y responsibility in terms of enforcing and im vironmental Management Programme. plementing the Environmental

-I also undertake to inform all persons under my supervision of these specifications and the contents of the Environmental Management Programme.
+I also undertake to inform all per Environmental Management Prog sons under my supervision of these specific gramme. cations and the contents of the

-Signed:

-Place:

-Date:

-Witness 1 l:

-PAGE ii RUSTENBERG WINES
+Si gned:

+PI ace:

+Da nte:

+w itness 1:

+EMP